keerthi-12334/Data-analysis-dashboard/README.md

-# Vrinda Store Annual Sales Analysis 2022
+# Vrinda Store Annual Sales Analysis 2022(interactive dashboard using Excel)

 ## Project objective
 Vrinda store wants to create an annual sales report for 2022.So that vrinda can understand their customers and grow more sales in 2023